vsathya94/Minimal-Portfolio-Website/README.md

 <div align="center">
 <h1>Minimal Portfolio Website</h1>
 This a minimal portfolio website for designers and developers.
+Satya will be adding changes to his version of the website.
 </div>
  &nbsp;
 <img src="Preview.png">